kpsingh/DSA/README.md

-This repo is for my personal practtice of DS and Alog
+This repo is for my personal practice of DS and Alog